dsoellinger/Full-Stack-Web-Dev-with-React-Specialization/1_Front_End_Web_UI_Frameworks_and_Tools_Bootstrap/Lecture_Notes/2_Components.md

 Both type of tags can be used to define a bootstrap button.
 However, if the button should cause an action that can be triggered via an *href* tag, the a-tag is required.
 Otherwise, we can use the button-tag.

+When using button classes on `<a>` elements that are used to trigger in-page functionality (like collapsing content), rather than linking to new pages or sections within the current page, these links should be given a `role="button"` to appropriately convey their purpose to assistive technologies such as screen readers.

 ## Forms